CLSherrod/clsherrod.github.io/about.md

 ![image-center](/assets/images/avatar.webp){: .align-center}
 *Christopher exploring Mexico*
 </div>
-## From Software to Entrepreneurship: My Journey and Insights
+## My Entrepreneurial Journey: From Software to Business Ownership
-I’m a private business owner that has sold everything from software, real estate, info-products, and the former owner of a marketing agency with a distributed team in the Philipines, Ireland, Panama, and India.
-I’ve been on the Internet since college in 1988.
-I was an early adopter of WordPress back when it was in Beta and still use it for most projects (except this website).
+Hey there, I'm just a regular guy who's been around the block in the business world.
+I've dabbled in everything from software to real estate, and even had my own marketing agency with teams scattered across the globe in places like the Philippines, Ireland, Panama, and India.
+Been cruising the internet since my college days back in '88, and yeah, I jumped on the WordPress train way back when it was still in beta.

-I now focus only on newsletter-driven educational businesses.
+These days, I’m all about newsletter-driven educational businesses.
+Ever since I ditched the corporate world in ‘96 to pursue entrepreneurship full-time, I’ve racked up my fair share of wins and losses.
+And you know what?
+I’ve learned a ton from both.

-Since I became a full-time entrepreneur in 1996 after five years in the corporate world I’ve learned a lot from my successes and especially failures.
-I have written my business books and articles here to give back to the community of entrepreneurs.
-My early mentors helped me understand business and now its my turn to share my experience.
+Now, I’m paying it forward by sharing my experiences through my business books and articles.
+My mentors helped me figure out the biz game, so now it’s my turn to pass on the knowledge.

-## Business Philosophy
+## My Business Approach: The Dolphin Entrepreneur
-Learn about my [Dolphin Entrepreneur philosophy in business](https://socapglobal.com/2017/08/forget-shark-tank-dolphin-entrepreneur-instead/) that I wrote for Social Capital Markets formally Conscious Company Magazine.
+I’ve penned down my business philosophy, dubbed the [Dolphin Entrepreneur](https://socapglobal.com/2017/08/forget-shark-tank-dolphin-entrepreneur-instead/), which you can check out in Social Capital Markets (formerly Conscious Company Magazine).

 ## Business Author
 As a long-term entrepreneur I enjoy writing about my business experiences, see [my articles here](https://christophersherrod.com/archive/).